Cow’s milk protein sensitivity

 So how can it be that yesterday everything went smoothly, and today is another day of abdominal pain and mucus in the stools?
 There is a spectrum of clinical symptoms.
 At one end, there are babies who suffer for a few straight weeks, and at the other – those with a few good days in the middle.

-How do you diagnose cow milk protein sensitivity?
+How do you diagnose cow’s milk protein sensitivity?

-The physician will diagnose it after a relevant and characteristic anamnestic story, a photo (or live view) of the stools (take pictures!
-One photo is worth a 1000 words), and subtle findings in physical examination.
-Allergy testing is usually unhelpful, and they are reserved for different kind of allergies for different foods.
+The physician will diagnose it after taking a relevant and characteristic medical history, reviewing a photo (or live view) of the stools (take pictures!
+A picture is worth a thousand words), and noting subtle findings during the physical examination.
+Allergy testing is usually unhelpful and is reserved for different types of food allergies.

-What is the treatment for cow milk protein sensitivity in babies?
+What is the treatment for cow’s milk protein sensitivity in babies?

 Treatment is easy – elimination of cow milk protein.
 How to do so?
 Change the formula.